neutralinojs/neutralinojs.github.io/docs/api/storage.md

 ### Parameters

 - `key` String: A unique identifier.
-- `data` Object (optional): Data as a string.
+- `data` string (optional): Data as a string.
 If this value is `null` or `undefined`, the specific data record will be erased from the disk.

 ```js
 await Neutralino.storage.setData('userDetails',